PaloAltoNetworks/pcs-cwp-agentless/README.md

 `$ python3 configAgentless.py --account-ids $ROOT_ACCOUNT $MEMBER_ACCOUNTS --subnet-name prismacloud-agentless-subnet --security-group-name prismacloud-agentless-sg ...OTHER_PARAMETERS`

 > **NOTE**
+> * This script works for AWS, Azure, GCP and OCI
 > * The last commands is assumed that you are using the CloudFormation template default values and you have installed the JSON Processor **jq**.
 > * All the commands can be run as is in bash shell or Z shell.
-> * Pending GCP and Azure subnet and security group implementation
+> * Pending GCP and Azure subnet and security group auto implementation via Terraform.
 > <br/><br/>